-- 4.1 Professional supervision that is acceptable to the Board shall be that amount of personal oversight, conducted directly by the licensed clinical social worker, necessary and consistent with the applicant's level of skill, education and experience, to enable both the applicant and the licensed clinical social worker to attest that the applicant has attained the required acceptable clinical social work experience including achievement of the practice competencies and practice skills set forth in Section 3.0 of these Rules and Regulations means a formalized, interactional, professional relationship between a supervisor and a social worker that provides evaluation and direction over the supervisee's practice of clinical social work and promotes continued development of the social worker's knowledge, skills, and abilities to engage in the practice of clinical social work in an ethical and competent manner. - 4.1.1 When professional supervision by a licensed clinical social worker is not available, the applicant may be supervised by a master's level degree social worker, a licensed psychologist, or a licensed psychiatrist.
-Effective June 1, 2009, to establish that a licensed clinical social worker is or was not available to provide supervision, the applicant shall submit a notarized statement, on a form provided by the Board, explaining the efforts made to obtain such supervision.
-The Board has the discretion to accept or reject the applicant's statement that supervision by a licensed clinical social worker is or was not available.

-- 4.2 Professional supervision is not acceptable to the Board where applicants for licensure have simultaneously supervised one another. - 4.23 The amount of supervisory contact shall be at least one hour per week during the supervised period.
-This contact may be on a one-to-one face-to-face basis or by live video conferencing; provided, however, that supervision by live video conferencing shall not exceed fifty percent (50%) of the total supervision in any month.
-Supervision by telephone or e-mail is expressly not permitted. - 4.34 The Board shall require submission of the following information from the supervisor(s): supervisor's name; business address; license number, professional field and State in which the license was granted during the period of supervision; agency in which the supervision took place (if applicable); the number of qualifying practice hours toward the statutory requirement; the number of one-to-one face-to-face supervisory hours; and the number of live video conferencing supervisory hours (if applicable). - 4.45 A licensed Psychiatrist shall be defined as a licensed Medical Doctor with a specialty in psychiatry or a licensed Doctor of Osteopathic Medicine with a specialty in psychiatry.
+- 4.1 Professional supervision that is acceptable to the Board means a formalized, interactional, professional relationship between a supervisor and a social worker that provides evaluation and direction over the supervisee's practice of clinical social work and promotes continued development of the social worker's knowledge, skills, and abilities to engage in the practice of clinical social work in an ethical and competent manner. - 4.1.1 When professional supervision by a licensed clinical social worker is not available, the applicant may be supervised by a master's level degree social worker, a licensed psychologist, or a licensed psychiatrist.
+To establish that a licensed clinical social worker is or was not available to provide supervision, the applicant shall submit a notarized statement, on a form provided by the Board, explaining the efforts made to obtain such supervision.
+The Board has the discretion to accept or reject the applicant's statement that supervision by a licensed clinical social worker is or was not available. - 4.2 Professional supervision is not acceptable to the Board where applicants for licensure have simultaneously supervised one another. - 4.3 The amount of supervisory contact shall be at least one hour per week during the supervised period.
+The applicant shall obtain at least 1,600 hours of supervised experience under an approved supervisor, pursuant to the requirements of Board Rule subsection 4.1.1.
+For any supervision commencing after the effective date of this Rule regulation, the supervision shall take place in not less than one year, and, within the required 1,600 hours, at least 100 hours shall be one-to-one, face-to-face supervision provided by an approved supervisor, pursuant to the requirements of Board Rule subsection 4.1.1.
+For supervision commencing prior to the effective date of this Rule regulation, the supervisory contact may be on a one-to-one face-to-face basis or by live video conferencing; provided, however, that supervision by live video conferencing shall not exceed fifty percent (50%) of the total supervision in any month.
+Supervision by telephone or e-mail is expressly not permitted. - 4.4 The Board shall require submission of the following information from the supervisor(s): supervisor's name; business address; license number, professional field and State in which the license was granted during the period of supervision; agency in which the supervision took place (if applicable); the number of qualifying practice hours toward the statutory requirement; the number of one-to-one face-to-face supervisory hours; and the number of live video conferencing supervisory hours (if applicable). - 4.5 A licensed Psychiatrist shall be defined as a licensed Medical Doctor with a specialty in psychiatry or a licensed Doctor of Osteopathic Medicine with a specialty in psychiatry.